moveworks/developer-docs/use-case-guides/snow-approval-reminders/README.md

 ![Untitled](Use%20Case%20Tutorial%20ServiceNow%20Approval%20Reminders%20a8e075be60c94c77b1e4da9ac249d5ce/Untitled.png)

-The operational blueprint is devised as follows:
+The architectural flow is devised as follows:

-1. **Trigger Creation**: The inception of an approval record serves as the trigger, marking the start of our automated reminder process.
+1. Start when an approval record is created
-2. **Conditional Sequence**: Utilizing the flow logic, we introduce a “Do Until” loop.
-This loop will persist until a specific criterion, predefined by us, is met.
+2. Begin a loop that continues until a condition is met
-3. **Time-bound Waiting**: A crucial step involves incorporating a wait job.
-This job is programmed to halt the process until a specified time interval—be it a day, a week, or a month—has elapsed.
+3. Wait for a set time (e.g., a day, week, or month)
-4. **Status Check**: Post waiting period, an "If" logic is implemented to examine if the approval record remains in the 'requested' state.
-This step is pivotal for determining whether a reminder needs to be dispatched.
+4. Check if the approval is still pending
-5. **Message Dispatch**: Concluding our procedure, if the record is indeed still pending, the flow will trigger an API call to send a tailored message to the user, serving as a reminder for the pending approval.
+5. If pending, send a reminder message to the user

-This strategic alignment of triggers, conditional logic, and timed actions, coupled with the communicative prowess of the Moveworks API, embodies our comprehensive approach to mitigating delays in the approval process through timely reminders.
+This process uses triggers, conditions, and timed actions with the Moveworks API to send timely reminders and reduce approval delays.

 # Steps